youranli001/plane-wave-fit/paper.md

 Two-dimensional plane-wave fitting has proven effective for extracting internal tides from SSH data [@zhao2011internal; @zhao2016global; @zhao2017global; @zaron2019baroclinic; @zhao2024internal], but documented, open-source implementations with uncertainty quantification have been lacking.
 PlaneWaveFit addresses this gap.

 Internal tides can be represented as a superposition of vertical modes, each with a fixed vertical structure and characteristic horizontal wavelength.
 Low-mode internal tides propagate thousands of kilometers from generation sites, while higher modes dissipate locally.
 The package complements vertical mode solvers like dynmodes [@klinck_dynmodes], which compute vertical mode structures from a stratification profile.
 PlaneWaveFit uses those outputs to compute additional internal tide parameters (following Appendix A of @li2026), including wavelengths, phase and group speeds, and conversion ratios linking SSH amplitude to depth-integrated energy and flux.
-These are precomputed globally from WOA23 climatology and archived in a Zenodo dataset [@li2025internal].
+These conversion ratios are precomputed globally from WOA23 climatology and archived in a Zenodo dataset [@li2025internal].

 # Software design

 ## 1. Internal Tide Parameter Database

-Programmatic access to a Zenodo-archived dataset [@li2025internal] containing M$_2$ internal tide parameters (modes 1-10, global 0.25° grid):
+The package provides access to a Zenodo-archived dataset [@li2025internal] containing M2 internal tide parameters (modes 1-10, global 0.25° grid):

-- Vertical mode structures of pressure, horizontal velocity, vertical velocity, and vertical displacement
+1. Vertical mode structures of pressure, horizontal velocity, vertical velocity, and vertical displacement
-- Wave properties: phase speeds, group speeds, and wavelengths
+2. Wave properties: phase speeds, group speeds, and wavelengths
-- Conversion ratios relating SSH amplitude to:
+3. Conversion ratios relating SSH amplitude to:
-  - Maximum vertical isopycnal displacement
+   a.
+Maximum vertical isopycnal displacement
-  - Depth-integrated potential, kinetic, and total energy density
+   b.
+Depth-integrated potential, kinetic, and total energy density
-  - Depth-integrated horizontal energy flux
+   c.
+Depth-integrated horizontal energy flux

 The physical derivation of these conversion ratios is detailed in @li2026, Appendix A. Example: a 4.12 mm fitted surface amplitude at 35°W, 35.5°S corresponds to a depth-integrated horizontal energy flux of 0.35 kW/m using the precomputed conversion ratio at that location.
 Users with local stratification profiles can compute these directly following Appendix A of @li2026; those working with SSH observations alone can use the precomputed database.

 ## 2. Plane-Wave Fitting Algorithm